How Writing a Book Can Boost Your Business

 • Non-profit organization leaders

 Publishing a book is the first element of the book-as-a-marketing-tool strategy, but the book doesn’t do much good if no one knows about it.
-Media attention around the book is the second crucial element.
+The media attention around the book is the second crucial element.
 When a businessperson becomes an author and executes a marketing campaign for their book, they attract media attention.
-Potential placements range from expert commentary in major news outlets, to interviews on podcasts, radio, and television, to becoming a regular contributor for industry-specific publications, and more.
+Potential placements range from expert commentary in major news outlets to interviews on podcasts, radio, and television, to becoming a regular contributor for industry-specific publications, and more.

-As a result, when a prospective customer visits a company website and sees that the company or executives have been featured across various media channels, it shows them that the company is trusted.
+As a result, when a prospective customer visits a company website and sees that the company or executives have been featured across various media channels, it shows them that they are trusted.